cassiorsfreitas/blog/_posts/blog-nextjs-spotify-sounds-good.md

 ## Authorization Code

-As you can see in the above image we have everything except [scopes](https://developer.spotify.com/documentation/general/guides/authorization/scopes/).
-Scopes defines what we need fetch from the Spotify API.
-We'll have our application request authorization by logging in with whatever **scopes** we need.
-Here's an example of what the URL might look like.
-Don't forget to swap out the **`client_id`** and scopes for your own:
+In the image above, you'll notice everything except the [scopes](https://developer.spotify.com/documentation/general/guides/authorization/scopes/).
+Scopes define what we aim to fetch from the Spotify API.
+Our application will request authorization by logging in with the relevant **scopes** we require.
+Here's an example of what the URL might resemble.
+Remember to replace the **`client_id`** and scopes with your own:

 ```
 https://accounts.spotify.com/authorize?client_id=8e94bde7dd